ElectionDataAnalysis/electiondata/docs/User_Guide.md

       * (required) A path `auxiliary_data_directory` indicating the directory where the file(s) with the auxiliary information can be found.

    Available for flat_text and excel file types:
-   * (optional) `rows_to_skip` Note that this parameter will affect any integer parameters designating particular rows -- row 0 is the first row not skipped.
+   * (optional) `rows_to_skip` An integer giving the number of rows to skip.
+Note that this parameter will affect any integer parameters designating particular rows -- row 0 is the first row not skipped.
-   * (optional) `all_rows` If the file has no column headers but only data, set this parameter to 'data'
+   * (optional) `missing` If the file has no column headers but only data rows with counts, set this parameter to 'field_names'